RiccardoZuppetti/exprob_ass3/README.md

 There is a limitation in the navigation algorithm, because when the robot is in proximity of a goal it blocks for few seconds.

+Sometimes a random target is generated out of the room.

-On top, sometimes the robot perceive an id not correctly.
+On top, it is possibile that the robot does not perceive correctly an ID.

 The bigger and most evident problem is the slowness of the robot during the navigation.